ToruNiina/toml11/README.md

 const auto time = toml::get<std::chrono::minutes>(data.at("time")); // 12 * 60 + 30 min
 ```

+`local_date` and `local_datetime` are assumed to be in the local timezone when
+they are converted into `time_point`.
+On the other hand, `offset_datetime` only
+uses the offset part of the data and it does not take local timezone into account.

-toml11 defines its own datetime classes.
+To contain datetime data, toml11 defines its own datetime types.
-You can see the definitions in [toml/datetime.hpp](toml/datetime.hpp).
+For more detail, you can see the definitions in [toml/datetime.hpp](toml/datetime.hpp).

 ## Getting with a fallback